 - Once confirmation of payment has been received your application will be processed.
 Processing the application will take between 2-3 weeks, at which point the Pharmaceutical Society NI will contact you via email.

-Pharmacy students should make an informed decision about their health when deciding to enter pre-registration training during this period.
+Pharmacy students should make an informed decision about their health when deciding to enter training during this period.
 Students should understand the risks to their personal health.
-If you have an underlying health condition, which may place you at greater risk of severe illness, if you were to catch Covid-19, you should seek medical advice in relation to joining the pre-registration training programme.
-All pre-registration trainees must follow the latest Government advice and follow the correct social distancing measures.
+If you have an underlying health condition, which may place you at greater risk of severe illness, if you were to catch COVID-19, you should seek medical advice in relation to joining the training programme.
+All trainees must follow the latest Government advice and follow the correct social distancing measures.

-Candidates intending to sit the Common Registration Assessment will only be eligible when they have completed a minimum of 45 weeks training and have satisfactorily achieved 39 weeks in training as confirmed by their tutor.
+Candidates intending to sit the Common Registration Assessment will only be eligible when they have completed a minimum of 45 weeks training and have satisfactorily achieved 39 weeks in training as confirmed by their Educational Supervisor.

 ***IMPORTANT NOTES REGARDING SUPPORTING DOCUMENTS – PLEASE READ ****